finbourne/luminesce-sdk-python-preview/sdk/docs/MultiQueryExecutionApi.md

 # **start_queries**
 > BackgroundMultiQueryResponse start_queries(type, body, as_at=as_at, effective_at=effective_at, limit1=limit1, limit2=limit2, input1=input1, input2=input2, input3=input3, timeout_seconds=timeout_seconds, keep_for_seconds=keep_for_seconds)

-StartQueries: Runs a given set of Sql queries in the background
+StartQueries: Run a given set of Sql queries in the background

  Allow for starting a potentially long running query and getting back an immediate response with how to  - fetch the data in various formats (if available, or if not simply being informed it is not yet ready), on a per result basis - view progress information (up until this point), for all results in one go - cancel the queries (if still running) / clear the data (if already returned)  The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - there was something wrong with your query syntax (the issue was detected at parse-time) - 401 Unauthorized - 403 Forbidden